gravitational/teleport/examples/go-client/README.md

 Therefore, to use the API client, you need to create a user and any roles it may need for your use case.
 The client will act on behalf of that user and have access as defined by the user's role(s).

-Note: role based access control is an enterprise feature.
-All users in the OSS versions of Teleport are limited to a single `admin` role.

 ### Run the Demo

 First, create the `access-admin` user and role using the commands below.